PMNH Lags Behind In Execution Of Projects Due To Lack Of Funds - UrduPoint

 PMNH Lags Behind In Execution Of Projects Due To Lack Of Funds

-ISLAMABAD, Nov 8 (UrduPoint / Pakistan Point News - 8th Nov, 2022 ) :Museums are the important pillars of any society and have multiple roles in terms of conservation of tangible and intangible heritage of humanity to educate the future generations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Nov, 2022 ) :Museums are the important pillars of any society and have multiple roles in terms of the conservation of the tangible and intangible heritage of humanity to educate the future generations.

-However, the important department of Pakistan Museum for Natural History (PMNH) is lagging behind in execution of any development project due to lack of funds for the last two quarters.
+However, the important department of the Pakistan Museum for Natural History (PMNH) is lagging behind in the execution of any development project due to a lack of funds for the last two quarters.

 The department is compelled to rely on the income, generated through the routine visits of the public, for meeting its maintenance expenditures and paying bills.

-According to an official source, PMNH was established under the patronage of Pakistan Science Foundation (PSF), Ministry of Science and Technology and its scientists work on various projects for the popularization of natural history through research publications, displays, exhibits and dioramas for public awareness.
+According to an official source, PMNH was established under the patronage of the Pakistan Science Foundation (PSF), the Ministry of Science and Technology and its scientists work on various projects for the popularization of natural history through research publications, displays, exhibits, and dioramas for public awareness.

 "The concerned ministry has issued a clear directive to the department to first defend their project for which budget is required and give proper justification otherwise the funds would not be provided", the official source said.